Impactworkers/iw-complaint-manager/docs/_development-resources/how-to-create-a-public-service-handler.md

 ---
 layout: dev-resources
 title: How to Create a Public Service Handler
-parent: Development Resources
+parent: How To Guides
-permalink: /dev-resources/create-a-public-service-handler
+permalink: /how-to/create-a-public-service-handler
 ---

 {: .highlight-title }